Cepesp-Fgv/cepesp-python/README.md

 get_votes(year=2014, position="President", regional_aggregation="Municipality")
 ```

 2. `get_candidates` - Details about the characteristics of individual candidates competing in an election.
 Just specify the position and year for which you want data.
-It's also possible to filter the dataframe in order to return only the data concerning elected candidates using the option only_elected = TRUE (default option is only_elected = FALSE).
+It's also possible to filter the dataframe to return only the data concerning elected candidates using the option only_elected = TRUE (default option is only_elected = FALSE).

 ``` {.r}
 get_candidates(year=2014, position="President")